Attempting to run the Desire Lines analysis tool in the Esri Business Analyst Desktop toolbox returns the following error message:

 To disable Background Geoprocessing, navigate to Geoprocessing > Geoprocessing Options.
 In the Background Processing section, uncheck Enabled.

 As null geometries can cause the Desire Lines tool to fail, check the dataset before executing the Desire Lines tool.
 To check and repair the dataset for null geometries, use the Repair Geometry tool.
-For more information, refer to ArcGIS Help: Repair Geometry, and ArcGIS Help: Check Geometry.
+For more information, refer to ArcGIS Help: Repair Geometry

 In the event the Desire Lines tool returns ERROR 080040, a possible workaround is setting up the data using the Store or Customer Setup toolset before using the Desire Lines tool.